 Skip to content

-The St. Louis housing market in early 2026 is defined by its resilience and relative affordability, with median home prices sitting approximately 48% below the national average.
-While many national markets faced volatility, St. Louis entered the year with steady price appreciation and a stabilizing inventory.
-For buyers, the “intense” seller’s market of the pandemic years has transitioned into a balanced environment, where negotiation is back on the table, particularly in the suburbs of St. Charles and West County.
+The St. Louis housing market in mid-2026 is defined by its resilience and relative affordability, with housing costs in the region sitting approximately 39% below the national average.
+While many national markets faced volatility, St. Louis progressed through the spring season with strong price appreciation and a stabilizing inventory.
+For buyers, the market has transitioned into a more nuanced environment; while St. Louis County and St. Charles County remain firmly in seller-favored territory with exceptionally quick turnover, the City of St. Louis offers slightly more structural negotiation potential.

 Ready to Buy in St. Louis?